 He's a Mexican-American immigrant who protested former Maricopa County Sheriff Joe Arpaio.
 He's a leftist community organizer critical of the police.
 He's not afraid to chant "chinga la migra" (fuck the Border Patrol).

 So when the Arizona Republic endorsed Garcia for the District 8 seat over former council member Mike Johnson, members of the Angel Families United Facebook group did not take the news well.

-An administrator for the page posted a link to the endorsement with the caption, "I know he will fight for sanctuary policies.
+posted a link to the endorsement with the caption, "I know he will fight for sanctuary policies.
 He is not American born.
 We need TRUE BLOODED AMERICANS running AMERICAN cities and states."

 "send the bastard back to mexico!!!" responded Joy Quick.

 "Amen!
 Shoot this focker!" wrote Dino Bochicchio.